 Hereโs what youโll need to create soft, skillet-cooked naan:

-- Egg โ Gives the dough structure and softness.
+- Egg gives the dough structure and contributes to that soft, slightly chewy interior.

 Substitutions and Additions